Domestic Violence and Sexual Assault

 Finally, the S.T.O.P.
 Violence Against Women program acts as a clearinghouse for DV statistics.
 The South Carolina Law Enforcement Division graciously provides this office with data necessary to bring to the attention of the public the growing need for strong action against domestic violence.

-- Domestic Violence Shelters and Organizations
+- Domestic Violence and Sexual Assault Shelters and Organizations

 - Speaker Request Form

-- 2013 Protocol
+- 2015 Sexual Assault Protocol

-Currently South Carolina ranks second in the nation for the amount of homicides caused by criminal domestic violence.
+Currently South Carolina ranks fifth in the nation for the amount of homicides caused by domestic violence.
 Each year in October, the Attorney General hosts a Silent Witness ceremony to honor the victims from the preceding year.
 During this ceremony, wooden silhouettes represent the women and men who have died due to domestic violence in South Carolina during the previous year.
 Attorney General Alan Wilson will read the name of each victim and the circumstances of their death.
 As each name is read, volunteers or family members of the victim carry the silhouette and take a place on the State House steps.
 The event is open to the public.
 For more information about Silent Witness, or to find out how you can be a volunteer, please contact the Violence Against Women Department at (803) 734-3717.

 The Poster Project

 One of the goals of the S.T.O.P Violence Against Women program is to raise awareness about resources for victims of sexual assault and domestic violence.
 Our office works to achieve this goal by providing free posters to businesses, schools, police, counselors, hospitals, and other professionals.
 These posters have tear off cards that provide women with information about where they can go to seek help.
 To view the posters, click here.
 To request these posters for your business or organization, please email our office.

 S.T.O.P.
 Violence Against Women and Pro Bono Program